csdms-espin/landslide_espin_2023/README.md

 ### Acknowledgements:

 We would like to thank ESPIn 2023 mentors and advisors for helping us at each stage of this project.
 We have also used the code created by Tian Gan.
-We want to thank her for solving our questions.
+We want to thank her for solving our queries.